-I usually will schedule one appointment (45 minutes) per week at an agreed upon time.
-You and/or your child's time actually in the session will be approximately 45 minutes.
-Some sessions may be longer or more or less frequent as agreed upon between us.
+I usually will schedule one appointment (45 minutes) at an agreed upon time.
+Your time actually in the session will be approximately 45 minutes.

 Most therapeutic relationships reach a natural concluding point.
 Sometimes, we will decide an estimated number of sessions to complete at the outset (after the initial evaluation).
 Other times, a planned duration of therapy may not be as clear.
 In either case, it is important to plan ahead for the conclusion.
 When you agree to begin therapy, you also agree to participate in an emotionally appropriate termination, which usually involves a concluding session designed to cover transition issues.
-This step is critical for all patients but is especially important for children, so they do not feel abandoned by their therapist.
+This step is critical for all patients but is especially important for young people, so they do not feel abandoned by their therapist.